Funding for Travel and Research

 3. Departmental funds for which you can apply using this form.

-1. You can expect the department to fund one national conference during your career as a history graduate student at UConn.
-If you are invited to present at an international conference and/or more than one national conference, you are encouraged to ask the department for additional support which will be considered on a case-by-case basis.
-You can expect the department to fund the registration fee + at least $600 in expenses for presenting at a national conference.
+2. You can expect the department to fund one national conference during your career as a history graduate student at UConn.
+If you are invited to present at more than one national conference, you are encouraged to ask the department for additional support which will be considered on a case-by-case basis.
+You can expect the department to fund the registration fee plus travel, lodging, and food per diem totaling up to $1000 for presenting at a national conference.

-2. We also encourage you to present at regional/ local conferences (i.e. conferences which do not require overnight stays), for which you can apply for reimbursement.
+3. We also encourage you to present at regional/ local conferences (i.e. conferences which do not require overnight stays), for which you can apply for reimbursement.
 You will be awarded reimbursement as department funds allow.
-For these types of conferences, you would be reimbursed the registration fee and up to $50 per day (for food/ incidentals). (note: the department will also reimburse membership if that is required for attendance.)
+If you are presenting at a local/regional conference you can expect the department to fund registration, mileage/train, and a per diem totaling up to $400. (note: the department will also reimburse membership in scholarly organizations if required for attendance and presentation.)

 2. For research: